TerryV8/click-count/docs/vpc.md

 You can verify the VPC has been created by visiting the VPC page on AWS console.

+# Save access and secret keys in terraform.tfvars
 Variables can also be entered using command arguments by specifying -var 'var=VALUE’.
 For example: terraform plan -var 'access_key=foo' -var 'secret_key=bar'.

 However, terraform apply will not save your input values (access and secret keys).
 You'll be required to provide them for each update.
 To avoid inputting values for each update, create a terraform.tfvars variables file with your access and secret keys (replace foo and bar with your values):